 Wildbit transitioned to a 4-day work week back in 2017.
 What began as an experiment soon became an official policy and a crucial pillar of what we call people-first operations.

-For the past four years, we’ve been laser-focused on outcomes—the quality of work delivered—rather than output, or the volume of work delivered.
+For the past five years, we’ve been laser-focused on outcomes—the quality of work delivered—rather than output, or the volume of work delivered.
 The concept of deep work is pivotal to this idea.

 In his 2016 book, Deep Work: Rules for Focused Success in a Distracted World, author Cal Newport defines deep work as: